Serving Southern California Since 1984

 Users are issued smartcards or keyfobs that have magnetic strips or microchips that contain the information about the card holder in terms of access permissions or restrictions.
 These are presented to the card reader which allows or denies entry.
 These are particularly suitable for those with daycares or schools where access cards also double as ID cards.

-Action 1st Offers the Best Commercial Access Control Solutions for Places of Worship
+Action 1st Offers the Best Access Control Solutions for Churches and Places of Worship

 Action 1st Loss Prevention specializes in providing access control solutions that address the security requirements of places of worship.
 We have an appreciation of the importance of creating a welcoming environment while keeping premises safe and secure.
 Our team of experts will work with you to select the product that best meets your needs and budget, install it, and provide training to ensure your organization gets the most out of its investment.